-Ali Amarsy, SVP of global product strategy at Publicis Commerce, shares how brands can optimise their end-to-end commerce strategy to be future-ready today.
+Ali Amarsy, SVP of global product strategy at Publicis Commerce, shares how brands can optimize their end-to-end commerce strategy to be future-ready today.

 COVID-19 has catapulted us into the future.
 In 2020, global e-commerce sales growth jumped three years in the first three months of stay-at-home mandates, with a share of overall retail matching 2023 predictions.1